ensdomains/ens-avatar/README.md

 ### Prerequisites

 - Have your web3 provider ready (web3.js, ethers.js)
-- [Only for node env] Have jsdom installed.
+- [Only for node env] Have jsdom / happydom installed.

 And good to go!